 They'll be enforceable from tomorrow and carry a maximum £1000 fine.

 Several dog walking businesses contacted by ITV News Central today fear the city council's tougher new Dog Control Orders will have a negative impact on their businesses.

 One professional dog walker Louise Francis-Taylor from Selly Oak said:

 "Currently we're insured to walk six dogs at a time.
 We're professionals and we're experienced.
 If the dogs are all under control, I don't see the problem."

 Today Louise is walking five dogs in Highbury Park in Kings Heath.
 Tomorrow, that won't be possible.

-The latest on the tougher new rules for dog owners being introduced in Birmingham, which include not being allowed to walk more than four dogs at once, and always keeping your dog on a lead on public roads and pathways.
+The five new Dog Control Orders include not being able to walk more than four dogs on open land at any one time, and always keeping your dog on a lead when on a public road or pathway.